LiohMoeller/mfc/README.txt

 - the program starts with the command:
   <mfc1dist [OPTIONS]>
     --start-minim   Start the clock minimized.
-    --tb-icon       Use instead of the application indicator the classic system tray.
+    --tb-icon       Use the classic system tray, instead of the application indicator.
     --help          Show a little help.
 - For a program starter icons are placed in </pixmaps> in the repisotory.
-- Has the application indicator no icon, you have to copy the file
+- If application indicator icon is not displayed, please copy the file
   </pixmaps/alarm-clock-indicator.png> from the repository to
   </usr/share/pixmaps>.